Goodnight, Irene

-"Goodnight, Irene" or "Irene, Goodnight," is a 20th-century American folk standard, written in 3/4 time, first recorded by American blues musician Huddie 'Lead Belly' Ledbetter in 1933.
-A version recorded by the Weavers was a #1 hit in 1950.
+"Goodnight, Irene" or "Irene, Goodnight," (Roud 11681) is a 20th-century American folk standard, written in 3/4 time, first recorded by American blues musician Huddie 'Lead Belly' Ledbetter in 1933.
+A version recorded by The Weavers was a #1 hit in 1950.
+Pete Seeger of The Weavers has characterized it as Lead Belly's "theme song."

 The lyrics tell of the singer's troubled past with his love, Irene, and express his sadness and frustration.
-Several verses refer explicitly to suicidal fantasies, most famously in the line "sometimes I take a great notion to jump in the river and drown," which was the inspiration for the title of the 1964 Ken Kesey novel Sometimes a Great Notion and a song of the same name from John Mellencamp's 1989 album, Big Daddy, itself strongly informed by traditional American folk music.
+Several verses refer explicitly to suicidal fantasies, in the line "If Irene turns her back on me / I'll take morphine and die" and more famously in the line "sometimes I take a great notion to jump in the river and drown", which was the inspiration for the title of the 1964 Ken Kesey novel Sometimes a Great Notion and a song of the same name from John Mellencamp's 1989 album, Big Daddy, itself strongly informed by traditional American folk music.

 Origin

 In 1886, Gussie Lord Davis published a song called "Irene, Goodnight".
 The lyrics of the song have some similarities to "Goodnight, Irene" to suggest that Huddie Ledbetter's song was based on Davis' lyrics.
 There is also a degree of resemblance in the music despite some differences, such as their time signatures, to indicate that the two songs are related.
 According to Ledbetter, he first heard the core of the song, the refrain, and a couple of verses from his Uncle Terrill.
 Another uncle of Ledbetter, Bob Ledbetter, who also recorded a nearly identical version of the song, said that he also learned the song from Terrill.
-Family members of Huddie Ledbetter indicate that he may have sung the song as early as 1908 as a lulluby to his niece, Irene Campbell.
+Family members of Huddie Ledbetter indicate that he may have sung the song as early as 1908 as a lullaby to his niece, Irene Campbell.
 Ledbetter eventually extended the song to six verses.